-How “Well-Meaning” Puppy Trainers May Lead You Down a Path of Overwhelm
+How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 So you got a puppy!
 Adorable.
 That squishy face, the cautious waddle, those sleepy snuggles - your heart melts and your camera roll explodes.
 You’re already dreaming of all the places you’ll go together: cafés, trails, outdoor concerts, dog-friendly breweries…